vincentchu/eth-private-net/README.md

 _Building something interesting?
 [Initialized Capital](https://twitter.com/@initializedcap) would love to chat with you._

-_Thanks:_ Brett Gibson for reading through this tutorial and providing feedback and comments.
+_Thanks:_ Brett Gibson and [Sachin Agarwal](https://twitter.com/agarwal) for reading through drafts of this tutorial and providing insightful feedback and comments.